Audition Songs for 9 to 5 – By Character

-If you’re looking for audition songs for 9 to 5, it’s best to choose a light pop or country-tinged contemporary musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for 9 to 5, it’s fitting to choose a pop or country-tinged song from contemporary musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because 9 to 5 is a musical that premiered in 2008, the audition songs below are drawn from musicals between the 1990s and 2010s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.